malithie/custom-authentication-service/README.md

 ## 🚀 Authentication Service

-The core implementation of the authentication service is located inside the [`express/`](express/) folder.
+A Node.js Express-based sample implementation of the custom authentication service is located inside the [`express/`](express/) folder.

 ### 🔹 Features

 - PIN-based authentication mechanism
 - Session persistence using an **in-memory map**
 - Supports **federated**, **internal**, and **second-factor** authentication
-- Secure handling of authentication requests
 - Compatible with **Vercel** and **local environments**

 ### 📖 Setup & Usage